-The battle scenes are pretty brutal in there execution, choreographed by Tung Wei, done with some style but showing the horrors of the battle field.
+The battle scenes are pretty brutal in their execution, choreographed by Tung Wei, done with some style but showing the horrors of the battlefield.
 The action is slick and the final fight scene exciting and very well edited.
 Overall a decent basic retelling of the story, CGI is used sometimes unsuccessfully but the film succeeds in what it set out to do fairly well.
 Not a classic but definitely worth a watch.

 7 OUT OF 10